DevBlog: The Amphitheatre – a monument for the ages

 You can see which fertilities every island has by centering your camera above it and looking in the bottom left corner above the minimap:

 If you’ve found an island that has what you need, send a ship there to build a trading post at the coast.
-Settling a new island requires a larger sum of money – and the bigger the island, the more expensive it is.
-Don’t forget to also transfer some construction materials onto your ship, however, in order to set up whatever buildings you need.
+Settling a new island requires a large sum of money – and the bigger the island, the more expensive it is.
+Don’t forget to also bring some construction materials with your ship in order to set up whatever buildings you need.

 Attributes